Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Analysis of RILKE 's Mechanism

-Building on Prop.~\ref{ass:task}, which posits that semantically similar edits inhabit a shared low-dimensional intervention subspace, we examine how joint training couples individual edits.
-We randomly sample knowledge item and train \textsc{RILKE} under three settings: \textbf{(i) Individual}: each sampled item has its own adapter; \textbf{(ii) Dissimilar Batched}: items are randomly assigned to groups and trained jointly with a single adapter per group, simulating training with unrelated knowledge; and \textbf{(iii) Similar Batched}: each sampled item is batched with its co-clustered items—clusters formed from the full dataset—and trained using a cluster\mbox{-}shared adapter to simulate training with similar knowledge.
-Importantly, in setting (iii), co-cluster batches may include items from the same cluster that were not part of the original training sample; these items are used solely to construct cluster-level training batches.
-Evaluation is restricted to the originally sampled items, ensuring a consistent comparison set.
-This design enables a clean comparison of the effects of joint training with dissimilar items (ii) versus highly similar items (iii).
+Building on Prop.~\ref{ass:task}, which posits that semantically similar edits lie in a shared low-dimensional intervention subspace, we examine how joint training couples individual edits.
+We randomly sample knowledge items and train \textsc{RILKE} under three settings: \textbf{(i) Individual}: each sampled item has its own adapter; \textbf{(ii) Dissimilar Batched}: items are randomly assigned to groups and trained jointly with a single adapter per group, simulating training with unrelated knowledge; and \textbf{(iii) Similar Batched}: each sampled item is batched with its semantically similar neighbors (co-clustered items).
+Crucially, in setting (iii), because the initial random subset may not contain the necessary similar items, we retrieve neighbors from the \textit{full} dataset to construct the training batches.
+While these auxiliary items are used to provide the necessary semantic context during training, evaluation is restricted strictly to the original sampled subset.
+This ensures a consistent comparison set across all three settings, allowing us to isolate the effects of joint training with dissimilar items (ii) versus highly similar items (iii).